a10h-bot/Java-Tech-Stack-Awesome-Books/README.md

 # Java-Tech-Stack-Awesome-Books
-Awesome books for Java Tech Stack developer
+Awesome books for developer using Java Tech Stack